What is the Whale Warning Flag

 Flag distribution 2020 - 2024

-In addition, San Juan County distributed whale warning and Be Whale Wise packs to over 100 charter boat companies that operate in the inland waters of Washington State to ensure that these key educational tools are available to those who charter boats for a vacation or who are members of boat clubs and boat share groups, that are becoming increasingly popular in the region.
+In addition, San Juan County distributed whale warning and Be Whale Wise packs to over 100 charter boat companies and boat clubs that operate in the inland waters of Washington State.

 These groups and organizations are partnering in, or supporting the Whale Warning Flag project.